 Or as an alternative I would suggest a Muscadet Sevre et Maine or Vinho Verde.. the clean, crisp freshness of both of these wines will not fight with the asparagus flavor and will stand up to the lemon accent as well.

 - 1 lb fresh asparagus

 - drizzle of olive oil

 - pinch of sea salt

 - Preheat oven to 325 degrees.
-(See notes above for different oven temperatures).
+(See notes below for different oven temperatures).